Beersheva, Negev and Eilat

 Ein Avdat National Park – beautiful desert canyon hike

-Ancient Avdat – a UNESCO World heritage site, is was a strategic Nabatean site along the ancient spice trading route
+Ancient Avdat a UNESCO World heritage site, is was a strategic Nabatean site along the ancient spice trading route

-Tel Beersheva – a UNESCO World Heritage site, Tel Beersheva features a 3,000 year old settlement including an advanced water system, an ancient well and many other important antiquities like hewn-stone alter and 200 foot deep cistern.
+Tel Beer Sheva a UNESCO World Heritage site, Tel Beer Sheva features a 3,000 year old settlement including an advanced water system, an ancient well and many other important antiquities like hewn-stone alter and 200 foot deep cistern.

-Mizpe Ramon – the home of Israel’s largest crater, or machtesh.
-This creater developed as a result of an unusual geological process where erosion caused the collapse of heavy limestone that covered the softer sandstone underneath.
+Mizpe Ramon the home of Israel’s largest crater, or machtesh.
+This crater developed as a result of an unusual geological process where erosion caused the collapse of heavy limestone that covered the softer sandstone underneath.
 There are only six in the world and three of them are in Israel.
 The crater is 40 km long, between 1 and 15 km wide and over 500 meters deep.
 Jeep rides, desert biking, rappelling, stargazing, desert hospitality are some of the many activities that can be arranged in and around Mizpe Ramon

-Ein Afek – a beautiful water spring deep in the Zin valley.
+Ein Afek a beautiful water spring deep in the Zin valley.
 This is a lovely hike (4 – 5 hours by foot to get there or, go by desert jeep).

-Hatzerim Air Force Museum – This open air museum tells the story of Israel’s elite Air Force.
+Hatzerim Air Force Museum This open air museum tells the story of Israel’s elite Air Force.

 The visitor center over looks the beautiful desert landscape and attracts travelers passing through the area on their way to Eilat and back or who may be visiting the city as part of rest and relaxation at one of the hotels in the area.

-Kornmehl Farm – Family owned dairy is known for its cheeses, and its lovely restaurant
+Kornmehl Farm – Family owned dairy is known for its cheeses, and its lovely restaurant.

 Nana Winery – This boutique winery is situated in Mizpe Ramon and is well worth a visit.

-Carmey Avdat Winery – This family owned winery is situated just north of Mizpe Ramon
+Carmey Avdat Winery – This family owned winery is situated just north of Mizpe Ramon.

-Ramat Negev Winery –boutique winery located in Sde Boker, next to the Kedma hotel
+Ramat Negev Wineryboutique winery located in Sde Boker, next to the Kedma hotel.

-Eilat and the Negev Desert
+Eilat and the Negev Desert:

 One traverses the entire Negev from north to south arriving at Eilat (pop.
 47,000), Israel’s southern port city on the Red Sea established in the mid-1950s and serving as the gateway to Africa and the Far East.
 Eilat is mentioned in the Bible, and in particular the region was known for the development of Etzion-Geber, King Solomon’s southern port whose archeological remains straddle the border region with Jordan.
 The port was used by later conquerors of the Land of Israel.
 Situated between the Elot Mountains and the sea, one can go hiking north of the city, take a boat ride, swim and scuba dive or enjoy the hotel and night life in this seaside resort.

 Timna National Park- Located 25 km to the North of Eilat, this National Park has been mined since 5th century BCE for copper.
 There are both archaeological sites and great hikes to walk.
 Just be sure to bring enough water!
-To learn more about this park we recommend you check out this Timna Travel guide by Erez.

 Machtesh Ramon- The world’s biggest machtesh- or “valley surrounded by steep walls and drained by a single wadi” (jewishvirtuallibrary.com) .
 It is 25 miles long and 5 miles wide at its longest point.
 Located by the city of Mitzpe Ramon, this site is a must see.